 - This threshold determines the level of storage utilization that must be exceeded on a data node before RocketScale kicks in

-- This setting can be set higher or lower based on your needs.
+- The default is 87%, but this setting can be set higher or lower based on your needs.
 Keep in mind that setting this threshold above 90% could put your cluster at risk of going red as it fills up.

 - This setting is limited to a range of 70-95%